eclipse-hono/hono/site/content/concepts/command-and-control.md

 weight = 196
 +++

-Since Hono 0.6 *Business applications* can send commands to devices following the [Command & Control API]({{< ref "/api/Command-And-Control-API.md" >}}).
+*Business applications* can send commands to devices following the [Command & Control API]({{< ref "/api/Command-And-Control-API.md" >}}).
 This concept page describes how this API is used by applications to send commands to devices that connected to one of Hono's protocol adapters.
-These commands follow a request-response pattern and expect an immediate confirmation of their result.

 <!--more-->

-This concept refers to the current implementation of Command & Control that will be extended in the future.
+Commands can be sent following a *request/response* or a *one-way* pattern.
+For *Request/Response* commands, there is always a response expected from the device.

 You can try the implementation directly by following the [Getting Started]({{< ref "getting-started" >}}) guide.

 ## Command & Control over HTTP Adapter

-Commands can be sent following a *request/response* pattern or being *one-way*.
-For *Request/Response* commands, there is always a response expected from the device.

 The following sequence diagrams give an overview of a device connecting via HTTP, which gets a command from the business application in the response to a downstream message - being an arbitrary event in this example.
 The application and the adapter connect to the AMQP Network, which forwards the transfer - for clarity this is not shown in the diagram.